sb-ph/portfolio-starter/README.md

 The more images you add to a page, the longer it will take for that page to load.
 Be judicious about how many images you add to any one page.

+## Troubleshooting

+TODO

+Images are broken

+Links are broken

 ## Altering and extending your site

 As mentioned above, this is a deliberately basic codebase that welcomes tinkering.

-Smaller customisations such as altering the CSS can be without the command line by editing the CSS file directly in GitHub.
+Smaller customisations such as altering the CSS can be done without the command line by editing the CSS file directly in GitHub.
 More extensive customisations are best done by developing locally with the command line.
-Refer to the [Eleventy documentation] if you are interested in altering the templates within `/_includes`.
+Refer to the [Eleventy documentation](https://www.11ty.dev/docs/) if you are interested in altering the [`/_includes`](/_includes) layouts or snippets.

 These are a few suggestions for altering and extending this site:

 - Edit the CSS to change the fonts or background colours – Alter the templates to work with a content delivery network (CDN) such as [`imgix`](https://www.imgix.com/) so that your media doesn’t live on GitHub
 - Add your projects to AirTable and use their API to populate your website
-- Hook your site up to a content management system (CMS) like [Forestry](#) or [Sanity](#)
+- Hook your site up to a content management system (CMS) like [Forestry](https://forestry.io/) or [Sanity](https://www.sanity.io/)

-If you’re interested in our help, just [get in touch](#) and we’ll discuss options.
+If you’re interested in our help, just [get in touch](mailto:mail@sb-ph.com) and we’ll discuss!

 ## Colophon